Last Updated: 2018/04/22 19:09 US Central Time

 - Nox – an RPG along the lines of Diablo, it’s the first I turned to after getting tired of the Blizzard-tasticness that is Diablo.
 While waiting to get un-tired of Diablo, of course.

 - Torchlight – another Diablo-clone, I turned to this one while resisting the lure of Diablo III.
 It worked, for a little while.
+And it doesn’t have that same dark vibe.

 - Anodyne – it’s like Zelda, if Link took bad acid and was having a bit of a nightmare.
 In a very fun way.